Tes3103/kids_store/README.md

 ## **Introduction**
 Our Departemt Store focuses on Kids clothing specializing in Seasonal and Occational dressing.
 Our designers collections specially for Birthday for all gender are the one which makes Our Departemet Store Standout form Our Competiters.
 We also supply for our Cutomers Limited Editions according to their test for their little Engels at any time of the year.

+By Utilising the Django Full Stack Web Framework, Bootstrap, Stripe API for secure payments, and underwritten by the principles of User Experience design and Search Engine Optimisation, Kids-Store offers its customers an effortless and rewarding user experience.

+If you wish to make a test purchase, you can use the following details: Please note that this is an educational purpose and real payment cards will throw an error.

+  * Card Number: 4242424242424242
+  * Exp Date: Any (future) date using the format MM/YY
+  * CVN = any 3 digit number
+  * Postcode = any 5 numerals

 ## **UI/UX**
   ### **User Demographic**
   This Site Targets Users Who are: